reidbrown98/NBA-Fan-Voting/README.md

 This was the first script I wrote in Python outside of an academic setting.
 The script was made to automate my NBA Fan Voting.
-I am a big Charlotte Hornets fan and I wanted to vote for Devonte' Graham.
+I am a big Charlotte Hornets fan and I wanted to vote for Devonte' Graham everyday.